 Total cost of Dieselgate remains unknown

 Volkswagen (VW) admitted in September 2015 that it had cheated on US diesel emissions tests with secret software for years, causing a wave of lawsuits and fines.
 The total cost of the “Dieselgate” scandal, which affected nearly 11 million vehicles worldwide, remains unclear.
-VW said in April 2016 that it would set aside 16.2 billion euros and slash its dividend to finance the costs.
-In June, the company agreed to pay as much as 15.3 billion dollars in the US alone, with many lawsuits and criminal investigations all over the world still pending.
+VW's total provisions for the emissions scandal exceed 22 bln euros.
+But many lawsuits and criminal investigations all over the world are still pending.
 The Group is headed by CEO Matthias Müller.
 Müller took over from Martin Winterkorn, who left the company in the wake of the emissions scandal.

-The Volkswagen Group is Europe’s largest carmaker and comprises 12 brands from seven European countries: Volkswagen Passenger Cars, Audi, SEAT, ŠKODA, Bentley, Bugatti, Lamborghini, Porsche, Ducati, Volkswagen Commercial Vehicles, Scania and MAN.
+Thanks to strong growth in China, where the emissions scandal has little effect, 10.3 million vehicle deliveries in 2016 made VW the world’s biggest carmaker.
+The Volkswagen Group comprises 12 brands from seven European countries: Volkswagen Passenger Cars, Audi, SEAT, ŠKODA, Bentley, Bugatti, Lamborghini, Porsche, Ducati, Volkswagen Commercial Vehicles, Scania and MAN.
 Its share of the world passenger car market is around 12 percent.
 In Western Europe, almost a quarter of all new cars is made by a Volkswagen company, according to company data.

-The Group operates 119 production plants in 20 European countries and a further 11 countries in the Americas, Asia and Africa.
-It produces nearly 42,000 vehicle every weekday.
+The Group operates 120 production plants in 20 European countries and a further 11 countries in the Americas, Asia and Africa.
+It produces approximately 43,000 vehicles every weekday.